Reimbursement for planned healthcare outside the Netherlands

 I am going to a non-contracted healthcare provider

-Your reimbursement will be based on the .
+Your reimbursement will be based on the terms and conditions for non-contracted healthcare.
 As in the Netherlands, you have to pay the This is the amount you have to pay yourself before you start receiving reimbursement for healthcare.
 There are two kinds of deductible in the Netherlands — compulsory and voluntary — and the compulsory deductible is set by the government.
-In 2022, the compulsory deductible is €385.
+In 2023, the compulsory deductible is €385.
 On top of the compulsory deductible, you can also opt for a voluntary deductible of up to €500.
 The deductible only applies to reimbursements under the general insurance policy. and in some cases a The amount you pay towards healthcare, medicine, or medical aids.
 The personal contribution is unrelated to the deductible and is not offset against the deductible. as well.
 You will need to pay the healthcare provider’s invoice yourself and then claim the costs back from us.

 Are you looking for a contracted healthcare provider for your treatment?
 Or do you want to check whether your healthcare provider has a contract with CZ?
 Check our Zorgvinder (in Dutch).
 Search by treatment or specialty.